by Saul McLeod published 2008

 Experiments typically yield quantitative data, as they are concerned with measuring things.
 However, other research methods, such as observations and questionnaires can produce both quantitative and qualitative information.

 For example, a rating scale or closed questions on a questionnaire would generate quantitative data as these produce either numerical data or data that can be put into categories (e.g. “yes”, “no” answers).
 Whereas open-ended questions would generate qualitative information as they are a descriptive response.
-A good example of a qualitative research method would be the case study.

 Experimental methods limit the possible ways in which a research participant can react to and express appropriate social behavior.
 Findings are therefore likely to be context-bound and simply a reflection of the assumptions which the researcher brings to the investigation.